After years of searching for the perfect recipe for how to cure and smoke bacon we have a winner! This is the BEST way to make homemade bacon!

 - 25 juniper berries, lightly crushed (Buy Juniper Berries here)

-- Prepare the ingredients and mix them together in a bowl.
+- Prepare the black pepper, bay leaves, and juniper berries and mix them together in a bowl.

-- Lay out the bacon, singly this time in the refrigerator for a day to allow the exterior skin to prepare for smoking.
+- Remove the bacon from the bag and lay it out in the refrigerator for a day to allow the exterior skin to prepare for smoking.
 This will make a slightly tacky skin to which the smoke will adhere better.

 - We smoked our bacon using oak wood for the first hour or so and then switch to cherry.
 Apple would work really well if harvested from an untreated tree.